AusPIPS Inc. is overseen by a Committee of volunteers.

 He leads a research program in Upper Gastrointestinal Cancer at the Monash University and The Alfred.
 His research encompasses a number of disciplines including: population health and screening; use of novel technologies to aid early detection of cancer and; genomics in the investigation of molecular pathology of gastric cancer.
 He was the only Australian collaborator of The Cancer Genome Atlas Network in Upper GI Cancer which led to landmark studies in the characterisation of gastric and oesophageal cancer that were published in Nature.
 He has a particular interest in cancer genetics and is one of Australia’s leading experts in inherited cancer of the Upper GI and Lower GI tract.

-Dr Theresa Cole - Paediatric Allergist and Immunologist
+A/Prof Theresa Cole - Paediatric Allergist and Immunologist

 Dr David Church - General Practitioner